wsams/rubyart/README.md

 Example GIFs
 ------------
+To generate an animated GIF we start out as described in the image section above, but this time we call `art.render_gif('example.gif')` instead of `render_img`.

+    art.render_gif('example.gif')

+This is where the `gif_factor` comes in to play.
+Currently it is the GIF frame number.
+The current number of frames is 256 and cannot currently be changed. e.g. `0 <= gif_factor <= 255`

 Due to the size of each GIF (~4-6mb) I created a gallery on imgur.

 <a target="_blank" href="http://imgur.com/a/h8Yot">http://imgur.com/a/h8Yot</a>